How to Build an Email List For Your Business in 2023

 - Click-through rate: The percentage of subscribers that click on at least one link in your email.
 This metric will show you how engaging your email content was and whether or not it inspired people to take action.

-- Unsubscribe rate: The percentage of subscribers that unsubscribe from your list after receiving an email from you.
+- Unsubscribe rate: The percentage of subscribers that unsubscribe from your list after receiving your email.
 You want to keep this number as low as possible and track it over time to see if there is a trend.

-- Complaint rate: The percentage of people that mark future emails from you as spam.
+- Complaint rate: The percentage of people that mark your future emails as spam.
 This metric is critical because it can impact your deliverability if it gets too high.

 It would help if you also considered other factors, such as the time it took to create the campaign and the resources you used.